iitis/railways_dispatching_silesia/README.md

 - hybrid solvers

 ## Main directory<a id="sec-2" name="sec-2"></a>

+There are following railway dispatching problems.

+#### Close to real life problem

 The module ```solve_real_problem.py``` is used to solve real problem of railway dispatching.
 Input:
 ```